dgenxsid1/keras/README.md

 # keras
 models built on keras

-building a neural network in keras, and minimizing the errors for the model, doing different things.. in the first project,i.e keras-1 , aimed at making a neural network then split the model into train ,test.. finally using multiple iterations to minimize the mean squared error. keras-2 .. aims at the same thing but with a normalized data set
+building a neural network in keras, and minimizing the errors for the model by performing different things.. in the first project,i.e keras-1 , aimed at making a neural network then split the model into train ,test.. finally using multiple iterations to minimize the mean squared error. keras-2 .. aims at the same thing but with a normalized data set